Bupropion: Chemistry

+Skeletal formulae of individual bupropion enantiomers.

+Ball-and-stick models of individual bupropion enantiomers.

 Bupropion is an aminoketone that belongs to the class of substituted cathinones and the more general class of substituted phenethylamines.
 It is also known structurally as 3-chloro-N-tert-butyl-β-keto-α-methylphenethylamine, 3-chloro-N-tert-butyl-β-ketoamphetamine, or 3-chloro-N-tert-butylcathinone.
 The clinically used bupropion is racemic, which is a mixture of two enantiomers: S-bupropion and R-bupropion.
 Although the optical isomers of bupropion can be separated, they rapidly racemize under physiological conditions.

 Bupropion is a small-molecule compound with the molecular formula C_{13}H_{18}ClNO and a molecular weight of 239.74 g/mol.
 It is a highly lipophilic compound, with an experimental log P of 3.6.
 Pharmaceutically, bupropion is used mainly as the hydrochloride salt but also to a lesser extent as the hydrobromide salt.